• Menu

 The North American Beaver is a native species to Colorado and plays an important role in the environment and the state’s ecology.
 Found in Colorado’s wetlands and waterways, the North American Beaver’s population dwindled over the years from an exorbitant amount of trapping during the fur trade from 1822 to 1840.
 While not completely wiped out, their population is limited.

-The aquatic animal can reach up to four feet in length and weigh up to 40 pounds.
+This aquatic animal can reach up to four feet in length and weigh up to 40 pounds.
 Living life in the water, the beaver can be submerged underwater for up to 15 minutes, and as natural-born swimmers, they are much slower on land than in water.
-Named as “nature’s engineers,” the beaver is best known for its dam-building talents.
-While a beaver sighting is rare, they can be found mostly near streams where land is not too steep.

 Wild horses